evolute-studio/mage-duel-onchain/README.md

 # Snapshots

-Once a game has ended, a player can create a snapshot of the match by specifying the board ID and move number.
+Once a game has ended, a player (or community) can create a snapshot of the match by specifying the board ID and move number.
 This snapshot captures the state of the game at that moment.

 Using this snapshot, a new game can be started from that specific point, allowing two players to continue playing from an existing game state.